 Through its Technical Committees, the AHS has gained a reputation as an organization to which the government, industry and the general public look for assistance, direction and leadership with respect to vertical flight aircraft.

 Serving on an AHS Technical Committee is an excellent way to stay current on the state-of-the-art advances in your specific technical discipline, while interacting and sharing your expertise with others who possess the same professional goals and who face similar challenges.
 Our Technical Committees are populated with a broad cross-section from across the vertical flight technical community.
 Any member of AHS International is eligible to serve on a technical committee.

-If you are interested in joining a committee, contact the chair of the committee of interest indicating that you are willing to serve and ask either to be considered––should any openings arise––or to find out more information about the committee.
+Interested in joining a committee?
+Log in using your AHS username and password to be able to notify the chair of the committee of your interest, indicating that you are willing to serve and ask either to be considered – should any openings arise – or to find out more information about the committee.
 Spaces on the committees are limited and follow organizational guidelines to maintain balance on the committee from all facets of the technical community.
 Members rotate off on a regular basis, and new members are nominated to join the committee.
 If you would like to participate as a guest at a technical committee meeting at the Forum, contact the committee chair.
-Fresh perspectives and insights are welcome.
+Fresh perspectives and insights are welcome!

 Technical committees provide the AHS with timely, high quality technical information that is disseminated to the industry through our Annual Forum, at AHS-sponsored technical meetings, chapter meetings, AHS Regional Technical Specialists' Meetings, workshops, short courses, and working groups.
 Review the following areas represented by AHS Technical Committees below to decide if you could help advance the state-of-the-art of vertical flight technology.

 AHS members can access the committee full rosters including email and phone numbers when logged in by clicking on the committee name before the description.
 Non-members may see the committee chairs and deputy chairs at the bottom of this page.